MicrosoftDocs/visualstudio-docs/docs/modeling/add-custom-architecture-validation-to-layer-diagrams.md

 ### Test with a Solution that contains Dependencies
  Validation is not executed unless the following characteristics are present:

--   There is at least one dependency link on the layer diagram.
+-   There is at least one dependency link on the dependency diagram.

 -   There are layers in the model that are associated with code elements.

  The first time that you start an experimental instance of [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] to test your validation extension, open or create a solution that has these characteristics.

 ### Run Clean Solution before Validate Architecture
  Whenever you update your validation code, use the **Clean Solution** command on the **Build** menu in the experimental solution, before you test the Validate command.
 This is necessary because the results of validation are cached.
-If you have not updated the test layer diagram or its code, the validation methods will not be executed.
+If you have not updated the test dependency diagram or its code, the validation methods will not be executed.

 ### Launch the Debugger Explicitly
  Validation runs in a separate process.
 Therefore, the breakpoints in your validation method will not be triggered.
 You must attach the debugger to the process explicitly when validation has started.